 Welcome to the second of a three-part guide to a few of the common maladies that plague our canine companions.
 Left unaddressed, these seemingly minor issues can cause your dog pain or discomfort and, of course, create a source of anxiety for yourself.
 Over the series, we will identify the typical causes behind these ailments with some tips and tricks that might save you and your furry friend a trip to the vet.
-In case you missed it, be sure to check out Part 1: Paw Biting and check back for Part 3: Shedding (coming soon).
+In case you missed it, be sure to check out Part 1: Paw Biting and Part 3: Shedding.

 Part 2: Allergies

 Environmental allergens, whether inhaled, touched, or ingested, can lead to allergic skin disease in dogs.
 This happens when the immune system has become overactive, and mistakes non-harmful environmental substances (allergens) as dangerous threats.
 Depending on how your dog encounters the substance and how they react to the allergen, a variety of skin, digestive, and respiratory symptoms may occur.
 This typically happens after repeated exposure to potential allergens.

 Dog allergies usually fall into one of these categories: Flea Allergy Dermatitis (FAD), Environmental or Food.
 There are limitless things your dog can be allergic to and only your vet can test and confirm the culprits by a physical exam, blood test or food elimination if a food allergen is suspected.
 Practice precaution when your vet offers prescribed drugs as allergy treatment.
 Many drugs simply mask the symptoms of allergies without addressing the root cause, and certain drugs used to stop the allergic cycle can have serious side effects for your already suffering dog.

 - Itchy, red, moist, oozing or scabbed skin

 - Itchy back or base of tail (most common flea allergy)